TeST TST-14 Bonus: Design and development

 The TST-14 motor glider was designed for private owner and flying school use and as such features wing tip wheels that allow independent taxiing and take-off.

 The TST-14 is constructed from composite materials, with the forward-swept wing a ribless composite sandwich structure.
 Each wing weighs 40 kg and has a single spar made with a carbon fibre composite flange plate and a polyurethane foam/fibreglass composite web plate.
-Glidepath control is by upper surface air brakes made from aluminium.
+Glidepath control is by upper surface air brakes made from aluminium (Type "Schempp-Hirth").
 The motor glider version is powered by a retractable 50 hp Rotax 503UL two-stroke powerlant.
 Extension and retraction of the engine is fully automatic, controlled with two cockpit-mounted buttons and actuated by two electric servo motors.
 The landing gear consists of dual fuselage-mounted tandem mainwheels and wing tip-mounted wheels.

 The aircraft was type certified to the Joint Aviation Authorities JAR 22 standard for gliders on 10 Dec 2001.
 The TST-14 was not certified in the United States as the company explains, "due to the expense involved".
 The aircraft can be registered with the US Federal Aviation Administration as a Special Light Sport Aircraft glider or in the Experimental - racing/exhibition category.